 NORTHMIN RENEWABLES CORP.
 (NRC) - formerly HYDRO LINK PROJECTS CORP.
 (HLPC) is 100% owned by ABCI

 Northmin Renewables Corp.
-(NRC), at its former name, Hydro Link Projects Corp.
+(NRC), formerly Hydro Link Projects Corp.
 (HLPC) was registered with the Securities and Exchange Commission on 6 May 2010 with SEC Registration No. CS201006733.
-Its primary purpose is to engage in, conduct, and carry on the business of developing, constructing, operating, and maintaining hydro-electrical plants and system and other power generating or converting stations, manufacture, operation, and repair of related mechanical and electric equipment.